kka-na/aeye/README.md

 ![System Diagram](http://165.246.39.210/public/vacs_diagram.png)

-Project details will be continuously updated. 😸

 ## Milestones 👷
-Semi-major fixes
 **Hardware Fixes**
 - [ ] SCC Radar seperation (Radar module must be seperated from vehicle CAN.
 Radar -> Cable Block -> Vehicle Can)
-- [ ] Speaker installation (Speakers must be installed in a location where volume or on/off control is not possible) **Software Fixes**
+- [ ] Speaker installation (Speakers must be installed in a location where volume or on/off control is not possible)

+**Software Fixes**
 - [ ] BSD distance adjustments (Front and back)
 - [ ] Limit lane change conditions (Disable lane change when road curvature is above threshold)